John Archer (British Army officer)

-Army career
+Military career

 Educated at King's School, Peterborough, and St. Catharine's College, Cambridge, John Archer was commissioned into the Royal Norfolk Regiment in 1944.
-He transferred to the Devon and Dorset Regiment in 1946 and served with the Regiment during the Malayan Emergency.
-He was Commanding Officer of 1 Bn Devon and Dorset Regiment from 1965 to 1967.
+He transferred to the Devon and Dorset Regiment in 1946 and served with the regiment during the Malayan Emergency.
+He was commanding officer of the 1st Battalion Devon and Dorset Regiment from 1965 to 1967.
 He then went on to command British Land Forces in The Gulf from 1968 to 1969.
 He was General Officer Commanding 2nd Division from 1972 to 1974.
 He was then Director Army Staff Duties at the Ministry of Defence from 1974 to 1976 and Commander of British Forces in Hong Kong from 1976 to 1978.
 He served as the Commander in Chief, UK Land Forces, from 1978 to 1980 when he retired.

 Later career

-In retirement, he was a Director of The Hongkong and Shanghai Banking Corporation and Chief Executive of The Royal Hong Kong Jockey Club.
+In retirement, Archer was a Director of The Hongkong and Shanghai Banking Corporation and Chief Executive of The Royal Hong Kong Jockey Club.